The more I panicked, the harder it became to get back on track and bring in the assignments I needed.

 If there’s one thing freelancers should be taught on the very first day they quit their jobs to start a freelancing career, it’s the importance of cash flow.
 Especially if they’re going to be feeding their families off their freelancing incomes.

 For instance, I’m owed more than $5,000 right at this very moment, money that should have come in months ago.
-But the fact that I’ve made this $5,000 doesn’t do anything to help me, to pay my rent, or count as income in my balance sheet until it actually arrives.
-I kept a tab on how much I was making—and it was sufficient on a monthly basis—but a lot of it still hasn’t been paid, which means that my cash flow suffered.
+But that I’ve made this $5,000 does nothing to help me, to pay my rent, or count as income in my balance sheet until it actually arrives.
+I kept a tab on how much I was making—and it was sufficient on a monthly basis—but a lot of it wasn’t paid on time, which means that my cash flow suffered.

 An easy solution would have been to negotiate quicker payment terms with some of my regulars and just ask that payments be made via Paypal or direct deposit instead of check (it takes my bank six weeks to clear an international check.)